Krutikak22/CodeDarpan/README.md

 ---

 ## 🧐 The Problem
-creating an intelligent system that can evaluate a student’s GitHub repository and convert it into a meaningful Score + Summary + Personalized Roadmap.
+Creating an intelligent system that can evaluate a student’s GitHub repository and convert it into a meaningful Score + Summary + Personalized Roadmap.

 In today’s tech world, a GitHub repository is a developer’s tangible work but most students don’t know how good, clean, or complete their code looks to a recruiter or mentor.

 ## 💡 My Approach (The Solution)
 I built **CodeDarpan** (Code Mirror) to solve this.
 My goal was to build a system that acts like an "Automated Senior Developer" that reviews your code in seconds.